mahmoudnafifi/HistoGAN/README.md

 * `--image_size`: Output image size (should be a power of 2).
 * `--batch_size` and `--gradient_accumulate_every`: To control the size of mini-batch and the accumulation in computing the gradient.
 * `--network_capacity`: To control network capacity.
-* `--attn-layers`: To add a self-attention to the designated layer(s) of the discriminator (and the corresponding layer(s) of the generator).
-For example, if you would like to add a self-attention layer after the output of the 1st and 2nd layers, use `--attn-layers [1,2]`.
+* `--attn_layers`: To add a self-attention to the designated layer(s) of the discriminator (and the corresponding layer(s) of the generator).
+For example, if you would like to add a self-attention layer after the output of the 1st and 2nd layers, use `--attn_layers [1,2]`.
 In our training, we did not use any attention layers, but it could improve the results if added.
 * `--results_dir`: Results directory (for testing and evaluation during training).
 * `--target_hist`: Target histogram (image, npy file of target histogram, or directory of either images or histogram files).
 To generate a histogram of images, check `create_hist_sample.py`.
 * `--generate`: Set to True for testing.